 Rooster combs are the major source of Hyalauronic Acid or Hyaluronan, an anti-oxidant and humectant that apparently boost collagen synthesis is used in anti aging products.

 Beavers store Castoreum near their anal glands, which they combine with urine to mark their territory in the wild.
 Castoreum is extracted and typically used as a natural flavouring in processed food, perfumes or to give anything a 'natural' raspberry, vanilla or strawberry flavour.
-How's that Chapstick?
+How's that strawberry chapstick?

 Common sense is arguably an ingredient missing from several beauty products.
 In all fairness, some things do work, buy many are rubbish.
-While a lot of beauty decisioning is very personal, what isn't a personal truth, but a fact, is that much of the content in the beauty industry is bought to you by central marketing so the motivation is all screwed up.
+While a lot of beauty decisioning is very personal, what isn't a personal truth, but a fact, is that much of the content in the beauty industry is bought to you by central marketing so the motivation is potentially not aligned.
 Many natural beauty products are designed and overseen by their founders who are passionate first for your good health.

 If anyone can enlighten us on the real scientific necessity of snail trail, foreskin stem cells, rooster combs, chicken feet, fish scales, beetles, shellfish shells, beaver secretions or urea in beauty products, we'd love to publish them right here.